SlavaOig/oig-assessment/README.md

 You do not need to create a tangible product as an answer to the following questions; this is about making an "exploratory" system design.
 Take your time to think about these points, we will use this as discussion material in the conversation.
-- Think about how you would have a respondent fill out the questionnaire.
+- Think about how you would have a respondent fill out the survey.
-- How would you make the technical setup to show a respondent the questionnaire?
+- How would you make the technical setup to show a respondent the survey?
 - What data do you use for this?
 - How do you communicate with the respondent?
 - In certain cases, not all respondents are registered in the system in advance.
-For example, if you want to conduct a questionnaire via a link on a website.
+For example, if you want to conduct a survey via a link on a website.
 How would you arrange that?

 ## Working with Github